 Make the weekends special

 Don't always reserve Saturdays and Sundays for catching up on housework or DIY.
 Find the time to indulge in some "me" time.
 And fill the days with family and friends.

-Whatever you choose to do, make it special.
-Look forward to it.
+Whatever you choose to do, make it unique.
+And I look forward to it.

 Do something nice during the week

 You can't live for the weekends.
 That'll make the working week drag on and on.
 So plan a little something here and there to keep you happy.
 Go to the movies on a Tuesday.
 Make Wednesdays the day you catch up with friends.
 Join a sports club and make it a regular fixture.

 Buy "experiences" not things

 It's easy to get sucked into consumerism (especially if you follow people with gorgeous clothes or homes on Instagram).
 We all do it.
 Buy stuff.
 But buying things doesn't make us happy.
 We might get that initial buzz.
 But it doesn't last.
 Accumulate less, live more – that's the sentiment I'd love you to ponder today.